 Israel's operational environment is conducive to business, with few restrictions on foreign investment, but regulatory burden is a consistent impediment with lengthy business registration and construction permit approval processes.
 Transport and communications infrastructure is advanced, and the labour market is highly skilled but heavily unionised.
 Corruption is probably present in public procurement, but it is not institutional.
 The judiciary is largely free from external influence – including political – in litigation, but contract enforcement can frequently take years.
-Companies operating in Israeli settlements in occupied Palestinian territory risk facing an EU boycott.
+Companies operating in Israeli settlements in occupied Palestinian territories risk facing an EU boycott.

 There is a high risk of uncoordinated, low-capability attacks in Jerusalem and the West Bank, mostly involving Palestinians or Israeli Arabs driving vehicles into crowds of pedestrians or perpetrating shooting and knife attacks targeting IDF personnel and civilians.
 The uncoordinated nature of the attacks makes them difficult for the security forces to prevent.
 There is a high risk of Islamist cells in the West Bank plotting sophisticated attacks on civilian targets in Israel, but the risk of higher-capability suicide and IED attacks is mitigated by the IDF's tight control over access to the West Bank and Gaza Strip and extensive network of informants.

 Israel has demonstrated willingness to resort to military force and risk war with neighbouring countries.
 Israel's 'red line' in Syria is intended to prevent Iranian forces and allied non-state armed groups from establishing a permanent presence near the Israeli- occupied Golan.
 Any limited conflict involving Israeli operations against Iranian and Hizbullah forces in Syria carries a very high risk of spilling over into Lebanon, despite neither Israel nor Hizbullah currently seeking such a war.
 There would be severe risk of damage to civilian infrastructure in northern Israel from projectiles fired from Syria and Lebanon.
 Prime Minister Netanyahu has shown willingness to avoid military escalation in Gaza.

 Vaccinations required to enter the country